NOKAS robbery: Investigation

-After investigation, police charged 13 people in connection with the robbery.
+Police charged 13 people in connection with the robbery.
 On 12 April 2005, David Toska confessed to having participated in the robbery, but denied shooting Klungland.
 David Toska, considered the ring leader, is also charged with the robbery of the Union Bank at Bryn, Oslo, and the robbery of the Post mail centre, in 2003.
 Johnny Thendrup (40) admitted to being the robber shot during the robbery.

 Kjell Alrich Schumann admitted two years later that he had fired the shot that killed officer Klungland.

 Police found DNA on the towels and mattresses used to burn the lorry outside the police station.
 Ironically, in an attempt to kill two birds with one stone (to delay the police and to destroy vital evidence) the perpetrators delivered proof of their involvement to the front door of the police station.

 Officer Erik Haaland was submitted to internal investigation to ascertain whether he was right to shoot first.
 It concluded he was.

 Trial

-The thirteen men involved in the NOKAS robbery were convicted and sentenced to a total of 181 years in prison on 10 March 2006.
+The 13 men involved in the NOKAS robbery were convicted and sentenced to a total of 181 years in prison on 10 March 2006.
 David Toska was given the longest sentence, with 21 years in jail.
-On 19 January 2007, the Court of Appeal confirmed the verdict for twelve of the thirteen men.
+On 19 January 2007, the Court of Appeal confirmed the verdict for 12 of the 13 men.
 The thirteenth, Thomas Thendrup, was acquitted by the jury.
 However, Norwegian appeal law allows the presiding judges to overturn the jury's decision.
 Hence, the three judges overturned the jury's acquittal and ordered a retrial, causing huge controversy and public debate on the current justice system in Norway.
 Thendrup was convicted and sentenced to 14 years on 13 September 2007.

 On 29 June 2007, the Norwegian Supreme Court added a cumulated 27 years in prison.

-Ikmet K, claims his innocence for the robbery.
+Ikmet Kodzadziku, claims his innocence for the robbery.
 He admits that he was in Stavanger but that he was closing a drug deal at the time of the heist.
 In the media, he stated that he "got the right sentence, but for the wrong crime."

 The case is assumed to have cost the Norwegian state 160 million NOK.

 In the 10 years from 1994 to 2004, Norwegian police fired some 79 shots; 48 of these were fired during the NOKAS robbery in 2004.

 Perpetrators

-Of the thirteen defendants, twelve were found guilty of the crime in January 2007.
+Of the 13 defendants, 12 were found guilty of the crime in January 2007.
 Thomas Thendrup was found guilty in September the same year.